boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 - If so, they call [the `merchDispute` entrypoint](5-tezos-escrowagent#merchdispute-entrypoint) with the resulting revocation secret as the argument.
 Calling `merchDispute` creates an operation group of size two: the `merchDispute` operation and an operation that transfers the customer's timelocked balance to the merchant's account `merchant_address`.
 If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then [Update Channel Status][merchant_update_channel_status] to `Closed`.
 They stop monitoring the contract.

+    When the customer is notified that a `merchDispute` operation is posted on chain for one of their channels, they [Update Channel Status][customer_update_channel_status] to `Dispute`.
+    When they are notified that the operation reaches a confirmation depth of `required_confirmations`, they update their channel status to `Closed`.

-    Calling `merchDispute` creates an operation group of size two: the `merchDispute` operation and an operation that transfers the customer's timelocked balance to the merchant's account `merch_addr`.
-If successful, the merchant waits until the `merchDispute` operation reaches a confirmation depth of `required_confirmations`, and then [Updates Channel Status][merchant_update_channel_status] to `Closed`.
+- Otherwise, the merchant waits until the `custClose` operation is confirmed to the required confirmation depth and [Updates Channel Status][merchant_update_channel_status] to `Closed`.
 They stop monitoring the contract.

-After the timelock elapses, the customer claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim-entrypoint).
+When the customer is notified that the timelock has elapsed, the customer updates their status from `PendingClose` to `PendingCustomerClaim` and claims their balance by calling [the `custClaim` entrypoint](5-tezos-escrowagent#custclaim).
 Calling `custClaim` creates an operation group of size two: the `custClaim` operation and an operation that transfers the customer's balance from the smart contract to `customer_address`.

 When the `custClaim` operation reaches a confirmation depth of `required_confirmations`, the customer updates the channel status to `Closed`.
 They stop monitoring the contract.
-If the operation does not succeed, the customer remains in the `PendingClose` status.
+If the operation does not succeed, the customer remains in the `PendingCustomerClaim` status.

 ## Unilateral Merchant Close

-The merchant initiates a unilateral channel closure by calling [Update Channel Status][merchant_update_channel_status] with `PendingClose`.
+The merchant initiates a unilateral channel closure by calling [Update Channel Status][merchant_update_channel_status] with `PendingExpiry`.

 They call [the `expiry` entrypoint](5-tezos-escrowagent#expiry-entrypoint).
 This operation will only be successful if the sender is `merchant_address` as defined in the contract.
 The operation timelocks the channel balance for a timeout period of `self_delay` (set in the smart contract at origination).

-As soon as the customer observes the `expiry` entrypoint on chain for one of their channels, they must
-- Complete any payment in progress.
+As soon as the customer observes the `expiry` entrypoint on chain for one of their channels, they must complete any payment in progress.
+Then they decide whether to update the closing balances.
-- Update the channel status to `PendingClose`.
-- Call [the `custClose` entrypoint](5-tezos-escrowagent#custclose-entrypoint) and continue as in [Unilateral Customer Close](#unilateral-customer-close).
+- If so, they update the channel status to `PendingClose` and call [the `custClose` entrypoint](5-tezos-escrowagent#custclose).
+The process continues as in [Unilateral Customer Close](#unilateral-customer-close).
+- Otherwise, they update the channel status to `PendingExpiry`.

-If the timeout period passes without the customer calling the `custClose` entrypoint, the merchant calls [the `merchClaim` entrypoint](5-tezos-escrowagent#merchclaim-entrypoint).
+If the timeout period passes without the customer calling the `custClose` entrypoint, the merchant updates the channel status to `PendingMerchantClaim` and calls [the `merchClaim` entrypoint](5-tezos-escrowagent#merchclaim).
 This creates an operation group of size two: the `merchClaim` operation and an operation that transfers the entire channel balance to `merchant_address`.

 Once the `merchClaim` operation has reached a confirmation depth of `required_confirmations`, the merchant calls [Update Channel Status][merchant_update_channel_status] with `Closed` and no longer needs to monitor the contract.
 Similarly, the customer updates the channel status to `Closed` and no longer needs to monitor the contract.